helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 This is a deep merge operation but not a deep copy operation.
 Nested objects that are merged are the same instance on both dicts.
-If you want a deep copy along with the merge than use the `deepCopy` function along with merging.
+If you want a deep copy along with the merge then use the `deepCopy` function along with merging.
 For example,

 ```